openkfw/TruBudget/email-notification/README.md

 To configure another database type for storing the user email addresses check out the [Database Configuration section](#database-configuration)
-To check what is configurable check out the [Environment Variables section](#environment-variables)
+To check what is configurable check out the [Environment Variables section](#environment-variables) If a local SMTP mail server for testing purposes is needed [mailslurper](https://github.com/mailslurper/mailslurper) can be used